jhvanderschee/hugocodex/content/add-ons/slider-carousel.md

 Step 5.
 Download the file [carousel.html](https://raw.githubusercontent.com/jhvanderschee/hugocodex/main/layouts/shortcodes/carousel.html)
 Step 6.
 Save the file in the ‘layouts/partials/shortcodes’ directory of your project
 Step 7.
-Add this to your layout:
+Add this to your content:
 ```
 {{</* carousel items="1" height="500" unit="px" duration="7000" */>}}
 ```